You are here:

 If your DPO is a staff member, they should explain how they've raised awareness of their role across the school and made sure staff know when to consult them.

-If you have an external or outsourced DPO, they should be able to describe how they stay in touch with the school on a regular basis and how they got to know your school's systems and procedures, and demonstrate that clear contact and reporting systems are in place.
+If you have an external or outsourced DPO, they should describe how they stay in touch with the school on a regular basis and how they got to know your school's systems and procedures, and demonstrate that clear contact and reporting systems are in place.

-5. What steps need to be taken this term?
+What steps need to be taken next year?
 Are we confident in our capacity to mitigate our risks?
 Are deadlines realistic?
 Do you have enough resource?

 Your DPO should present specific actions to take with deadlines attached.
 Ideally there will be a sense of priority attached to each item so you can see which are the most important, and easily assess your progress the next time you get an update from your DPO.